vlang/v/doc/docs.md

 // will be compiler notices - you will see them, but the compilation
 // is not affected.
 After that date, calls will become warnings,
 // so ordinary compiling will still work, but compiling with -prod
-// will not (all warnings are treaded like errors with -prod).
+// will not (all warnings are treated like errors with -prod).
 // 6 months after the deprecation date, calls will be hard
 // compiler errors.
 [deprecated: 'use new_function2() instead']